microsoft/playwright/docs/src/test-api/class-testconfig.md

 ## property: TestConfig.reportSlowTests
 - type: <[Object]>
-  - `max` <[int]> The maximum number of slow tests to report.
+  - `max` <[int]> The maximum number of slow test files to report.
 Defaults to `5`.
   - `threshold` <[float]> Test duration in milliseconds that is considered slow.
 Defaults to 15 seconds.

-Whether to report slow tests.
+Whether to report slow test files.
 Pass `null` to disable this feature.

-Tests that took more than `threshold` milliseconds are considered slow, and the slowest ones are reported, no more than `max` number of them.
-Passing zero as `max` reports all slow tests that exceed the threshold.
+Test files that took more than `threshold` milliseconds are considered slow, and the slowest ones are reported, no more than `max` number of them.
+Passing zero as `max` reports all test files that exceed the threshold.

 ## property: TestConfig.retries
 - type: <[int]>